bschwede/linkenhancer/README.md

 <a name="uid-lookup"></a>
 ### UID lookup

-A **UID** (`_UID` in GEDCOM 5.5.1, `UID` in GEDCOM 7.0) is a persistent identifier assigned to a record by external software (e.g. a GEDCOM import from Ancestry, MyHeritage, or a research tool).
+A **UID** (`_UID` in GEDCOM 5.5.1, `UID` in GEDCOM 7.0) is a persistent identifier assigned to a record.
 The UID survives XREF renumbering and tree migrations, making it a stable reference point.

 This feature allows navigating directly to a record by its UID.
 The URL pattern is: